Carlos Miguel (footballer, born 1998): Corinthians

 On 27 August 2021, Carlos Miguel signed a contract with Corinthians until December 2023.
 Playing second-string to club legend Cássio, he made his first team – and Série A – debut on 24 July 2022, playing the full 90 minutes in a 2–1 away win over Atlético Mineiro.

 Nottingham Forest

 On 9 July 2024, Carlos Miguel signed for English Premier League club Nottingham Forest for around £3.4m.

+Palmeiras

+On 19 August 2025, after just one season in Nottingham Forest, where he didn't played a single league game, Carlos Miguel returned to Brazil to play for Palmeiras.

 Personal life

 Carlos Miguel's father José Cláudio was also a footballer and a goalkeeper.
 He represented Botafogo in the 1970s before being murdered in Macaé when Carlos Miguel was seven.
 His brother Júnior also played football as a youth.